GeoffLyle/c_sudoku/README.md

 Takes nine lines of nine characters as input.
 Valid characters are numbers '1' - '9'and '.' used to represent missing numbers.
 Will output the solution As a list of numbers seperated by a single space.
 If there is a non-valid entry an "Error" message will be displayed.
 Error message will be displayed for inputs having no solution or more than one solution.

 To run clone all files into a repository.
 Use the Makefile to compile the program using GCC.
-Example

 $> `make`

 $> `./sudoku "9..8..21." ".5..4...." "..1....7."
 "41..8..9."
 "6.2......" ".9......." "...2..4.8" "...41.52." ".....5..1"`